sujoyde89/hackerearth-ml-challenge-2/README.md

 #### Solution
 1. Feature creation and feature engineering was used first of all
-2. 3 experiments were conducted:-
+2. 2 experiments were conducted:-
 a) Experiment 1 - Undersampling the train dataset based on time
 b) Experiment 2 - Undersampling the train dataset to get the ratio of majority to minority class in the target variable of train dataset as 0.5
-c) Experiment 3 - Predicting a continuous variable from the features available and then predicting the target class using the continuous variable

 Experiment 2 proved to be the best.